Customs union: Historical background

-In 1834, 18 states joined together to form the German Customs Union with Prussia as the main leader.
+In 1834, 18 states joined to form the German Customs Union with Prussia as the leader.
 Thereafter, this alliance was further expanded to all German-speaking regions and became the All-German Customs Union.
 The contents of the alliance convention included: abolishing internal tariffs, unifying external tariffs, raising import tax rates, and allocating tariff income to all states in the alliance in proportion.
 In addition, there is a customs union between France and Monaco, which was established in 1865.

 A customs union was established by Switzerland and Liechtenstein in 1924, by Belgium, the Netherlands, and Luxembourg in 1948, by the countries of the European Economic Community in 1958, and by the Economic Community of Central African States in 1964.
-At that time, the European Free Trade Association was different from the European Economic Community Customs Union.
+At that time, the European Free Trade Association was separate from the European Economic Community Customs Union.
 Free trade within the former was limited to industrial products, and no uniform tariffs were imposed on countries outside the Union.